sergiocollado/potpourri/Notes_on_linux.md

   But the terminal is the interface to the shell.

-  To findout what shell you are using you can use the following commands:
+  To find out what shell you are using you can use the following commands:

   ```bash
   echo $0